 What you need to know: These comfortable socks not only provide arch support but also offer compression in the heel and ankle to reduce pain.

 What you’ll love: They work well for foot pain associated with plantar fasciitis, arthritis, edema and injuries.
 The design features a lightweight foot brace and compression in the arch, heel and ankle.
-They’re flexible and thin so that you can wear them with insoles, splints and other orthotics.
+They’re flexible and thin so you can wear them with insoles, splints and other orthotics.

 What you should consider: Some buyers complain that the compression is so tight that the socks leave imprints on the feet that last for more than an hour.

 Want to shop the best products at the best prices?
 Check out Daily Deals from BestReviews.

 Sign up here to receive the BestReviews weekly newsletter for useful advice on new products and noteworthy deals.

 Jennifer Blair writes for BestReviews.
 BestReviews has helped millions of consumers simplify their purchasing decisions, saving them time and money.